 Derived from Taghian et al. (2010) there was a strong relationship between organizational reputation and firm performance and organizational reputation positively affects market share of the firm.
 Similarly, as indicated in Li et al. (2016) good organizational reputation was positively connected to expected return on investments stimulating continuous firm growth, and so results in a big augmentation in future financial effectiveness.
 To sum up, as earlier discussed, previous earning quality likely influences current organizational reputation and subsequent financial effectiveness, which is in turn determined by current organizational reputation.
 Therefore, it is recommended that previous earning quality can be a moderator in the causal link from current organizational reputation to subsequent financial effectiveness.
 In addition, Baron and Kenny (1986) established the mediating model in which a construct can be as a mediator to the degree to which it transmits the influence of an independent construct to a dependent construct.
 The mediating mechanism may occur, if the following situations exist.
-The independent construct uniquely affects the mediator construct significantly and also the dependent construct on the dependent construct on the dependent construct.
+The independent construct uniquely affects the mediator construct significantly and also the dependent construct without the mediator construct and the inclusion of the mediator should decrease the effect of the independent construct on the dependent construct.
 In general, it could recommend the following five hypotheses: